 Fill the bottom half of the container with potting soil; plant basil, lavender, and rosemary—or other herbs of your choice.
 Plant the herbs 1–2 inches below the lip of the container, allowing room for a dense layer of corks.
 Continue to fill the container with potting soil, surrounding the new plantings.

 Save your corks!
 Cover the exposed potting soil with a thick layer of wine corks.
 Not only does this hold in moisture, but it adds to the cocktail theme of the container.

 Write the plant names on the labels using a permanent marker.

 If you're unable to find already-made tree branch labels, make your own from a fallen or pruned tree limb.
 Carefully cut a tree branch into ¼- to ½–inch-thick sections.
 Using a nail or ice pick, make a hole on the edge.
 Wear garden gloves for protection.
 A drill with a small bit will also work.
 Insert a bamboo skewer as the stake.

 Don't limit your drink-add on options to lavender, basil, and rosemary.
 There a plenty of herb and produce options that can thrive in a container garden and add a new twist to your favorite cocktails.

 An essential flavor for margaritas, lime adds a zesty, fresh taste to drinks and desserts.
 A subtropical tree, it's best grown in a pot if you live in a cold-winter climate.
 Move it to a sunny window indoors for the winter where you'll be rewarded with fragrant flowers in spring.

-Refreshing chives go with just about everything savory -- try them in a bloody Mary, for example.
-Chives' foliage has a grassy texture, so it looks good with just about everything in the garden, too.
+Refreshing chives go with just about everything savory—try them in a bloody Mary, for example.
+Chives' foliage has a grassy texture, so this herb looks good with just about everything in the garden, too.